December 21, 2021

 Another area is strong site engagement keeps sites invested in trial success as they build better relationships and collaboration to improve performance.
 Let's face it, if sites are happy, their morale will be high.
 They will be engaged with your study.
 So that is why it's important to leverage anything and everything that can enable their job to be easier as it relates to your study.

 Also, it's important to note that sites and teams working on any clinical trial need the tools and technology to make the staff's job easier to carry out.
 And that's the name of the game as well is just that we need to continue to investigate what those products look like to make their job easier and improve the clinical trial process as a whole.

-HANNAH: You also talk about what site engagement is not in the blog.
+talk about what site engagement is not in the blog.
 Why do you think this is important to highlight?

 ANDREA PARISH: That's a great question and I think it's very important to highlight because, as you know with site engagement, it's all about communication, targeted communication that's specific to even specific roles within a clinical trial, so for a site principal investigator, a CRA, or even a sponsor, for example.

 What we know is just that that's what makes a site successful with site engagement.
 What it's not though is about to-ing and fro-ing via time-consuming emails or the game of telephone, as our CEO likes to say, when asking or seeking information about the trial.

 So what that means is that you don't want to continue down the path of using old methods to try to target and communicate with sites.
 And I think that that's what site engagement is not.